Updates, commentary, training and advice on immigration and asylum law

 How to submit an application for registration

-An application for registration can be made either online or by submission of a paper application on Form MN1.
+An application for registration is usually made online but can also be made by submission of a paper application on Form MN1.
 The application can be made from both inside and outside the UK, though in the case of children applying under section 3(1) it is likely to be an issue if the child is not already in the UK, due to the expectation that a child seeking registration will normally have completed a period of residence in the UK.

 Applications under sections 3(2) and 3(5) have specific evidence that must be submitted, whereas applications under section 3(1) are a lot more freeform, with the onus, as always, being on the applicant to make their case.
-In section 3(1) cases, applicants should read through all of the Home Office’s published policy very carefully and perhaps consider taking specialist advice before proceeding, because at a non-refundable £1,012 plus biometric enrolment fees, registration applications do not come cheap.
+In section 3(1) cases, applicants should read through all of the Home Office’s published policy very carefully and perhaps consider taking specialist advice before proceeding, because at a non-refundable £1,214, registration applications do not come cheap.

 What if none of the registration options are suitable?